James Duncan (Photo by NCC)

 “We never thought we could pull it off, but we did.
 It helped NCC to reaffirm that you never fail if you only try.”

-Middle Island became a defining moment in Duncan’s career, not only for its success but also for its small hiccup.
-For about ten minutes or so, Duncan experienced the most stressful moment of his career; he had misplaced the auction cheque.
-Luckily after a frantic search the money was found.
+Middle Island became a defining moment in James’s career, not only for its success but also for its small hiccup.
+For about 10 minutes or so, James experienced the most stressful moment of his career: he had misplaced the auction cheque.
+Luckily, after a frantic search, the money was found.
 It is a testament to his memory that staff still retell that story, laughing and smiling all the time.

-Middle Island set the stage for what would become Duncan’s signature – larger than life land deals and accomplishing what seemed impossible.
+Middle Island set the stage for what would become James’s signature — larger-than-life land deals and accomplishing what seemed impossible.

 Big Trout Bay